labgem/microscope-user-doc/docs/content/mage/info.rst

 •	Nonspecific virulence factors
 •	Regulation of virulence-associated genes

 A gene can be involved in many classes.
-For exemple, the gene kpsE (Capsule polysaccharide export inner-membrane protein KpsE) from E. coli can act both as an offensive virulence factor and a defensive virulence factor.
+For example, the gene kpsE (Capsule polysaccharide export inner-membrane protein KpsE) from E. coli can act both as an offensive virulence factor and a defensive virulence factor.

 So the VF classes corresponding is “Offensive virulence factors, Invasion, Defensive virulence factors, Antiphagocytosis“ which correspond to :